darwinanddavis/DataPortfolio/30daymapchallenge.md

 ![day26](30daymap2020/day26_1.jpg)
 <br>

-If you don't know what Framer is, it's a prototyping tool.
-Tons of features, interactions, device platforms, graphics, icon sets.
+If you're unfamiliar with Framer, it's a prototyping tool.
+Tons of features, interactions, device platforms, graphics, and icon sets.

-Here's the process:
+Here's the process for this project.

 * Import the geolocation KML data and create a tileset in Mapbox Studio
 * Design the map in Mapbox Studio
-* In Framer, link the Mapbox API and use features from the Mapbox components package, such as `SequentialLocationMap`
+* In Framer, link the Mapbox API and apply features from the Mapbox components package, such as `SequentialLocationMap`
-* Design the interface, including layout, transitions, buttons, icons, colour palettes, in Framer using any device/media interface as a template
+* Design the interface, including layout, buttons, transitions, icons, and colour palettes, in Framer using any device/media interface as a template
 * Share the project with collaborators

-The cool thing is you can open the prototype on your own mobile and use regular gestures to navigate the interface.
+One cool aspect is you can open the prototype on your own mobile and use regular gestures to navigate the interface.

 ![day261](30daymap2020/day26_flow.jpg)
 <br>